spectrocloud/librarium/docs/docs-content/troubleshooting/enterprise-install.md

 tags: ["troubleshooting", "self-hosted", "palette", "vertex"]
 ---

-Refer to the following sections for troubleshooting steps for errors encountered when installing an Enterprise Cluster.
+Refer to the following sections to troubleshoot errors encountered when installing an Enterprise Cluster.

 ## Scenario - Self-linking Error